arangodb/arangodb/Documentation/DocuBlocks/Rest/Documents/get_read_multiple_documents.md

 has the same revision value, unless _ignoreRevs_ is set to false.

 Cluster only: The search document _may_ contain
-values for the collections pre-defined shard keys.
+values for the collection's pre-defined shard keys.
 Values for the shard keys are treated as hints to improve performance.
 Should the shard keys values be incorrect ArangoDB may answer with a *not found* error.